Kristina01111000/WordPressTheme/README.md

 		- margin is still being overwritten, moving on for now
 		- leaving specific things, like accessibility

+Open Issues:
+	- margin being overwritten by initial css
+	- pictures not being connected to by css file

 upload theme to wordpress by going to: